brixen/brixen.io/_posts/2012-12-11-a-ruby-design-process.markdown

 ### 1. A Ruby Design Council

-A council of people with many different and sometimes competing interests has been used at every level of goverment and organizations to ensure that different viewpoints are considered and reasonably good decisions are made.
+A council of people with many different and sometimes competing interests has been used at every level of government and organizations to ensure that different viewpoints are considered and reasonably good decisions are made.

 A council is the only equitable way to ensure that the definition of Ruby